lsst-dm/dmtn-076/index.rst

 both Options 2 and 3 slightly simplify the mapping of external URLs to internal redirection services such as Kubernetes ingress controllers.
 However, there are other ways to achieve this end result in Option 1.

+Experience with the LSP deployments to date has suggested that it is likely to be very useful to make it easy to set up "pop-up" deployments in addition to the standard instances mentioned above.
+The "relocatability" of instances appears to be simplest to arrange in Option 1, where all Aspects share a common URL stem.
+It is next simplest in Option 2, where all Aspects share a common subdomain;
+the benefits of this would be strongest if delegated subdomains were used.
+Option 3 seems the least well suited to this, with no instance-specific common core to the URL, but only a common name-construction pattern.

 Proposal
 --------